plaets/wikiwallpaper-plasma5/README.md

 ## todo

 * fix qml warnings about usage of anchors in layout
-* investigate why extracts from some articles have no almost text
 * publish on plasma store
 * add progress spinner/connectivity error indicator to the config window (language list is pulled live from the internet every time)
 * optional animations (no idea where to start)